yrikw/marketplace_app/README.md

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other

 ### Listing
 Listing has relations with category, measurement, order and user.
-To make an item list, user needs to choose category and measurement.
-Category and measurement can have many items for each colums.
+To make an item list, user needs to choose one category and one measurement, so listing can not be created without them. "has_many" is used for category and measurement because they can have many items for each colums.
+If a user deletes a listing item, the related data has to be also deleted from category and measurement tables.
-- Listing
 ``` class Listing < ApplicationRecord
   belongs_to :category
   belongs_to :measurement